Hyde4thHeaven/Logging-with-Hash-DataValidation/index.md

 This is example to write Python for record Log-in logging.

 ## First, Let's try a simple one.
-Using Python's standard library, **import time** to write down the time that user do an incorrect log-in.
+Using Python's standard library, **import time** to write down the time that user do a log-in.
 <div align="center"> <img src="log.png" width="100%"/> </div>

 ## Second, Add Hashing.